corysabol/Costanza/README.md

 3. There will be robust audio output that allows for realistic sound physics.
 4. WE WILL NOT SURPASS A RUNTIME ANALYSIS OF N^2.

+##Reminder!

+Prototype as much as you can with Evaldraw and Polydraw.

 ## To-Do:

 1. Finish setting up the repository.